 The Economics Club sponsors forums, speakers, workshops and outings for undergraduate economics majors/minors.
 All declared economics majors/minors will receive announcements of Economics Club events from the department email: firstname.lastname@example.org.
 Please update your profile through Campus Connect to ensure that we have your correct email address.

-If you would like to be involved in helping plan future events, please contact the faculty sponsor of the club, Laura Owen, at email@example.com.
+If you would like to be involved in helping plan future events, please contact the faculty sponsor of the club, Brian Thompson, at email@example.com.

 Have you ever thought about teaching economics?
 Would you like to improve your own understanding of basic economic theory?
 Did you earn an A in ECO 105 or ECO 106?
-If so, working for DePaul's Supplemental Instruction (SI) program might be for you.
+If so, the DePaul Supplemental Instruction (SI) program might be for you.

 What is an SI Leader?

-What major responsibilities does an SI Leader undertake?
+What are the major responsibilities of an SI Leader?

 Please visit the Supplemental Instruction website for more information.

 The Department of Economics offers tutoring for undergraduate students enrolled in ECO 105 and 106.
-Tutoring will be held via Zoom.
-Please check your D2L for Zoom instructions.
+Tutoring will be held in-person and online.
+Please check D2L for more instructions.